+Making a cake topper is a lot of fun.
 I recently made a cake topper for my one of my girlfriend’s parents.
 They were celebrating a magnificent accomplishment; 25 years working as coaches for the local rifle team.
-In their honor I made a cake topper for their backyard summer celebration.
-I thought I would take a moment today to show you the “making of” photos so you could see how it was built step by step, piece by piece.
+So, my friend issued me a challenge to have me design and make a custom cake topper in their honor for their backyard summer celebration.
+I thought I would take a moment today to show you the me making a cake topper (in photos of course) so you could see how it was built step by step, piece by piece.
 If you would like to see more “in process” photos of my work on the blog, let me know!

 Are you ready?
 Let’s go behind the scenes in my NW Pennsylvania studio…